Skip to main content

 Best for: Developers who want production-ready PDF parsing without ops overhead.

 Part of the LlamaIndex ecosystem, LlamaParse is a cloud-based document parsing API.
-It offers a generous free tier (1,000 pages/day) and then moves to usage-based pricing.
+It offers a free tier on LlamaCloud and then moves to usage-based pricing.
 Its killer feature is native integration with LlamaIndex for RAG pipelines.

 Best for: Teams already invested in the LlamaIndex ecosystem.